Click on any of the links below for answers to these frequently asked questions.

 There are only a handful of things that you must have in order to participate.
 In addition to a mountain bike, riders will need a helmet, gloves, hydration pack, and a flat tire repair kit with spare tube.
 We do offer matching team helmets at deeply discounted prices.
 We also recommend a Road ID or similar emergency identification.
 Most intermediate and advanced level riders will want clipless pedals and cycling shoes but these are not required.
 If you need assistance selecting any of these items please discuss it with one of our coaches before making a major purchase.

-Our JV and Varsity Competition teams practice on Wednesday evenings at 5:30.
-The Adventure Club practices on Thursday evenings at 5:30.
+Our JV and Varsity Competition teams practice on Wednesday evenings at 5:30, and the Adventure Club practices on Thursday evenings at 5:30.
 During the school year we ride until 7:00 PM, and in the Summer when there is more daylight available we usually go until 7:30 or 8:00 PM.
 We normally meet at the Crystal Spring Fire Station in South Roanoke and practice on the Mill Mountain trails.
-We also occasionally ride at Explore Park, Carvins Cove, Fallon Park or Fishburn Park.
+During the Summer we also occasionally ride at Explore Park or Carvins Cove.
+Supplemental practices during the racing season are often held at Fallon Park.

 Our official practice season runs during daylight saving time each year.
 This is typically mid March through late October.
 We will also hold occasional weekend rides and activities as weather permits during the winter months.
 Pre-season racing begins each year in early February.
 We also offer the option to join for the Spring, Summer or Fall sessions individually if you are unable to commit to the full season.

 We work on a progression of skills and fitness throughout the season and those kids who attend practice most regularly are the ones who make the most significant progress.
 Those who miss practice frequently find themselves falling further behind as we get deeper into the year.
-There is no mandatory attendance requirement for members of the Recreation program, but we do ask that you attend as often as possible to avoid falling behind.
-Members of the JV and Varsity Competition teams are required to attend at least 75% of scheduled weekly practices.
-If you are unable to make this commitment for the full season, you have the option of joining for the Spring, Summer or Fall sessions separately.
+We do ask that all of our members make the same commitment that they would make to any other team or any other sport, and that means regular practice attendance is expected.

-Unlike other sports, our playing field extends for miles so you can't just run out and join the group a couple of minutes late.
-We do our best to begin practices promptly at 5:30 each week, and if you show up late we will most likely be gone.
+Unlike other sports, our playing field extends for miles, so you can't just run out and join the group a couple of minutes late.
+When you show up late for practice it impacts the entire team.
+We do our best to begin practices promptly at 5:30 each week.
+Our only options if you are late are to make the entire team wait for you before we take off, or to leave without you.

 Yes.
 We believe that the best way for kids to develop as well rounded athletes is to participate in a variety of sports and activities throughout the year.
 Unlike many other youth sports programs, we will never require a team member to make an exclusive commitment.
-The only thing we ask is that before you join the team, make sure that your schedule will allow you to attend practices and other team events on a regular basis.
+The only thing we ask is that before you join the team, make sure that your schedule will allow you to attend practices, races and other team events on a regular basis.
+We expect that members will make the same commitment to our team that they would make to any other team or any other sport.
 If you are already committed to another sport on a year-round basis this may be difficult.
-We do offer the option to join for either the full March-October season, or for Spring, Summer or Fall separately.
+We do offer the option to join for either the full March-October season, or for Spring or Fall separately.

 Absolutely.
 Mounting scientific evidence suggests that kids who race mountain bikes are up to 93% more awesome than kids who don’t.